mnprt20/dillinger_lab_Mobile/practical_manpreetsingh.md

 ```
 ![Signup Page Screenshot](s1.png)

-## 6. Advanced Example: Calculator UI with ConstraintLayout and GridLayout
+# EXPERIMENT NO.6: Advanced Example: Calculator UI with ConstraintLayout and GridLayout

 This example shows how to create a calculator interface using a combination of ConstraintLayout and GridLayout.